schmouk/CppRandLib/README.md

 ---
+## What's new in release 2.1.3

+Sub-version 2.1.3 of release 2.1 fixes one implementation error and fixes CWG algorithms period values in documentation.

+Thanks to great comments from Tomasz Działa, the author of the **CWG** algorithm (see ref.
+[8] - *Collatz-Weyl Generators: High Quality and High Throughput Parameterized Pseudorandom Number Generators.
+Published at arXiv, December 2023*):
+* an implementation error in `Cwg128_64.next()` method has been fixed, and
+* the values of the minimal periods of the three implemented versions of the algorithm have been fixed also.

+---
 ## What's new in release 2.1.2

 Sub-version 2.1.2 of release 2.1 brings HTML documentation to the library, build via doxygen utility.